milkymilky0116/go-todoapps/README.md

 # Go Todo App

-## This project is demonstration how to use golang with htmx, web components
+### This project is demonstration of how to use golang with htmx, web components